-George Webster received the Governor of Michigan award for the most valuable player at the varsity football team banquet in the Union Monday night. ebster MVP Pat Gallinagh, also a senior, was awarded the Potsy Ross Memorial trophy for the player who makes the best contribution to the University as athlete and as a scholar, and the Fred Danziger award for the outstanding Detroit area player.
-Hannah's President perseverance award went to senior Jeff Richardson, and the Biggie Munn award for extra effort during the football season went to senior Jerry Jones.
-For the second straight year junior Drake Garrett Jr. received the Oil Can award for humorous contributions to team mor-
+George Webster received the Governor of Michigan award for the most valuable player at the varsity football team banquet in the Union Monday night.
+Pat Gallinagh, also a senior, was awarded the Potsy Ross Memorial trophy for the player who makes the best contribution to the University as athlete and as a an scholar, and the Fred Danziger award for the outstanding Detroit area player.
+President Hannah's perseverance award went to senior Jeff Richardson, and the Biggie Munn award for extra effort during the football season went to senior Jerry Jones.
+For the second straight year junior Drake Garrett Jr. received the Oil Can award for humorous contributions to team morale. ...............................